Low-Dose CT Lung Cancer Screening

 • Minimal radiation exposure

-Why Choose American Health Imaging for Your Low-Dose CT Lung Screening
+Why Choose American Health Imaging for Your Low-Dose CT Lung Cancer Screening

 American Health Imaging (AHI) is in-network with 99% of insurance plans for low-dose CT lung screening and offers fast scheduling combined with experienced technologists for accurate, comfortable exams.